angelalejos/pkg_ping/README.md

 export encryption compliance if you are searching from outside of the USA with -u.
 It will accept floating-point time-out like 1.5 seconds for downloading a small SHA256 file with "-s 1.5" and it will print the options with -h. these options can be mixed and matched as well: "pkg_ping -vs2 -vuv"

+New in version 2:

+the "-i" option will also choose http and ftp mirrors, where the ftp mirrors are turned into http mirror listings and duplicates are pruned between them the http are faster than the https mirror selections.

+Running as the superuser is prohibited. running the command shown at the end of program execution as root will install the mirror.

+"pkg_ping -vs1.5 -ivuv"